"Don't Trust Your Gut" - Book Notes

 Categories: Share

-I recently finished reading the little book “Don’t Trust Your Gut: Use Data to Get the Life You Want.”
-It’s relatively simple and easy to read, and you can basically finish it in an afternoon.
+I recently finished reading “Don’t Trust Your Gut: Use Data to Get the Life You Want.”
+It’s a relatively simple and easy read—you can finish it in an afternoon.
 It covers topics you might encounter in life, such as love and marriage, parenting, wealth, entrepreneurship, luck, appearance, happiness, and pain.
 I’ve recorded some of the interesting points here.

 Love and Marriage

-1. If a person is very happy when they are single, they will also be very happy after they establish a close relationship.
+1. If a person is very happy when single, they will also be very happy after establishing a close relationship.

-2. In the dating market, the most sought-after partners do not necessarily lead to emotional happiness.
-The difficulty of predicting emotional happiness is very high.
+2. In the dating market, the most sought-after partners don’t necessarily lead to emotional happiness.
+Predicting emotional happiness is very difficult.

 3. The most important characteristics to consider when looking for a partner are their personality, life satisfaction, secure attachment, conscientiousness, and growth mindset.

-4. Appearance affects a person’s attractiveness, and the effect is very significant.
-Height plays an important role in men attracting women.
-In addition, racial discrimination is very obvious in the dating process.
+4. Appearance affects a person’s attractiveness significantly.
+Height plays an important role for men attracting women.
+Additionally, racial discrimination is very evident in the dating process.

-6. A cool profession is more attractive to women than a boring one that pays well.
+6. An interesting profession is more attractive to women than a boring one that pays well.

-7. It is recommended that people who are dating focus more on those who are not highly competitive and on those who have strong psychological qualities.
+7. People who are dating should focus more on those who aren’t highly competitive and who have strong psychological qualities.

 Parenting

 1. Parents have a surprisingly small impact on their children’s overall development (provided they do no harm and raise them normally).
-In parenting, you may need to pay more attention to the people your child comes into contact with, as this is the key factor affecting your child’s future development.
+In parenting, you may need to pay more attention to the people your child interacts with, as this is the key factor affecting your child’s future development.

-2. There are huge differences in the proportion of applicants for different sports who receive scholarships from universities.
-You can choose a program with fewer applicants so it’s not so competitive.
+2. There are huge differences in scholarship rates for different sports.
+You can choose a program with fewer applicants so it’s less competitive.

 Wealth

-2. The situation of getting rich varies greatly from industry to industry.
+2. The path to wealth varies greatly by industry.
 The rich generally own profitable businesses.

-3. It is important to maintain business profits and avoid price competition.
-Based on the zero-profit theorem, price competition will continue until the profit is 0.
-Some industries that are almost impossible to get rich in are: construction equipment contractors, residential construction, auto repair and maintenance, housing sales and leasing services, construction engineering and related services, interior design contractors, personal care services, and gas stations.
+3. It’s important to maintain business profits and avoid price competition.
+Based on the zero-profit theorem, price competition will continue until profit reaches zero.
+Some industries where it’s almost impossible to get rich include: construction equipment contractors, residential construction, auto repair and maintenance, housing sales and leasing services, construction engineering and related services, interior design contractors, personal care services, and gas stations.

-4. The areas that are truly suitable for entrepreneurship are generally areas where large enterprises allow many regional monopoly enterprises to exist.
-The 6 major industries for getting rich are: real estate, investment, car dealerships, independent creation, market research, and other commodity distribution.
+4. Areas truly suitable for entrepreneurship are generally those where large enterprises allow many regional monopoly enterprises to exist.
+The 6 major industries for building wealth are: real estate, investment, car dealerships, independent creation, market research, and other commodity distribution.

-5. To get rich, you can use the content reflected in the data to understand the three must-ask questions of your career.
-1. Do I have my own business?
+5. To build wealth, use the insights from data to understand three essential questions about your career: 1.
+Do I have my own business?
 2. Can my business avoid ruthless price competition?
 3. Can the industry my business is in avoid being monopolized by global giants?

 Entrepreneurship

-2. It is not that outsiders have an advantage in starting a business.
-In the business world, a deep reserve of domain knowledge is not a curse and will not hinder entrepreneurs from innovating.
-On the contrary, in the business world, being an excellent insider is a greater advantage for starting a business.
+2. Outsiders don’t necessarily have an advantage in starting a business.
+In the business world, deep domain knowledge is not a curse and won’t hinder entrepreneurs from innovating.
+On the contrary, being an excellent insider is a greater advantage for starting a business.

 4. Be patient on the road to success.
-Spend years learning the various knowledge and details of an industry, prove your value by becoming the highest-paid employee in the industry, and then start a business to finally obtain real wealth.
-You can spend years consolidating your professional knowledge, building a network, and achieving success in an industry, and then start your own business in middle age.
+Spend years learning the various knowledge and details of an industry, prove your value by becoming one of the highest-paid employees in the industry, and then start a business to finally obtain real wealth.
+You can spend years consolidating your professional knowledge, building a network, and achieving success in an industry, then start your own business in middle age.

 Luck

-1. Sam Altman: Entrepreneurial success = idea x product x execution x team x luck, and luck is a random number from 0 to 10,000.
+1. Sam Altman: Entrepreneurial success = idea × product × execution × team × luck, where luck is a random number from 0 to 10,000.

-2. Collins and Hansen: Successful companies are not luckier than other companies, they are just better at using the luck they get, using the luck that any company can encounter.
+2. Collins and Hansen: Successful companies aren’t luckier than other companies—they’re just better at using the luck they get, using the luck that any company can encounter.

-3. In areas where it is difficult to evaluate a person’s performance, there are two prominent effects.
-The Mona Lisa effect: unpredictable events have a great impact on success (it hung in the same way for 114 years before it was exhibited, no different from others, until 1911, when it was discovered that it was stolen by a very stupid thief, and then reported everywhere to attract great attention); The Da Vinci effect: an artist’s success will bring him more success, and people are willing to spend more money on the works of established artists.
+3. In areas where it’s difficult to evaluate a person’s performance, two prominent effects exist.
+The Mona Lisa effect: unpredictable events have a great impact on success (it hung in the same way for 114 years before being exhibited, no different from others, until 1911 when it was discovered stolen by a foolish thief, then reported everywhere to attract great attention).
+The Da Vinci effect: an artist’s success brings more success, and people are willing to spend more money on the works of established artists.

 4. The Springsteen Law: Travel around and find your luck.
-It talks about the example of painters who display their works in galleries all over the world and do not miss any opportunity.
+This refers to the example of painters who display their works in galleries worldwide and don’t miss any opportunity.

 Happiness

-1. There is a strong correlation between personal appearance and others’ impressions.
-Subtle differences in lighting and smiles, as well as larger changes in appearance such as beards, hairstyles, and mirrors, have a great impact on people’s attractiveness.
+1. There’s a strong correlation between personal appearance and others’ impressions.
+Subtle differences in lighting and smiles, as well as larger changes in appearance such as beards, hairstyles, and mirrors, greatly impact people’s attractiveness.
 You can use AI to generate multiple styles of yourself, conduct rapid market research and statistical analysis to evaluate your appearance.

-2. The peak-end rule: When judging whether a past experience is good or bad, we are not based on the process, but on the feeling at the peak (how good it was when it was good, how bad it was when it was bad) and the feeling at the end (whether good or bad).
+2. The peak-end rule: When judging whether a past experience was good or bad, we don’t base it on the process, but on the feeling at the peak (how good it was at its best, how bad at its worst) and the feeling at the end (whether good or bad).

 3. One of the best ways to make yourself happy is to avoid subconsciously refusing to do things that seem to require a lot of energy.

 4. Everything is fine, but no one is happy.
 The impact of money on happiness is very small.
-A key way that our thinking limits our pursuit of happiness is that we are unable to focus on the present; people are often trapped in depression and unable to extricate themselves.
+A key way our thinking limits our pursuit of happiness is that we’re unable to focus on the present; people are often trapped in depression and unable to extricate themselves.

 5. Ways to relieve work pain: listen to music, work from home, and work with friends.

-6. People are happiest when they are with people they choose, such as lovers and friends.
-In addition, being alone is always happier than interacting with weak ties.
+6. People are happiest when they’re with people they choose, such as romantic partners and friends.
+Additionally, being alone is always happier than interacting with weak ties.

 7. Social media may make us unhappy.
 Interacting on social media is one of the least happiness-producing leisure activities.

 8. The pain that defeat brings to fans far exceeds the happiness that victory brings.
-It is recommended to watch more games where you are not a die-hard fan.
+It’s recommended to watch more games where you’re not a die-hard fan.

-9. If you want to be happy, you can go into nature and look for beautiful scenery around you.
+9. If you want to be happy, go into nature and look for beautiful scenery.
 Bright sunshine and perfect weather can indeed change our mood, but don’t exaggerate the importance of weather.
 Weather itself cannot make you happy.
 You still need to do things that make you happy with people who make you happy.

-10. Happiness ranking activity list: sex, drama/dance/concert, exhibition/museum/library, sports/exercise, gardening, singing/performing, chatting/socializing, bird watching/nature observation, walking/hiking, hunting/fishing, drinking, hobbies/arts/crafts, meditation/religious activities, competitions/sporting events, taking care of children/playing with children, taking care of pets/playing with pets, listening to music, playing games, shopping/running errands, gambling, watching TV, playing computer games, eating/snacking, cooking/preparing ingredients, drinking tea/coffee, reading, listening to speeches/podcasts.
+10. Happiness ranking activity list: sex, drama/dance/concert, exhibition/museum/library, sports/exercise, gardening, singing/performing, chatting/socializing, bird watching/nature observation, walking/hiking, hunting/fishing, drinking, hobbies/arts/crafts, meditation/religious activities, competitions/sporting events, caring for children/playing with children, caring for pets/playing with pets, listening to music, playing games, shopping/running errands, gambling, watching TV, playing computer games, eating/snacking, cooking/preparing ingredients, drinking tea/coffee, reading, listening to speeches/podcasts.

 11. Least happy activity list: sick in bed, working/studying, caring for and helping adults, waiting/queuing, administration/finance/management, meetings/classes, travel/commuting, housework.